 Burma (Myanmar), long closed to the outside world remains Southeast Asia’s most traditional destination and also one of its most fascinating and varied with a bewildering ethnic mix creating a rich and complex culture, history and cuisine.
-Burma also possesses, perhaps the most diverse landscapes of the region, from the foothills of the Himalayas in the north to the myriad tropical islands of the Mergui Archipelago in the far south, together with the bucolic scenery of the Shan Plateau, sublime Lake Inle, spectacular and completely unspoilt beaches and the dramatic karst features of Karen State.
+Burma also possesses, perhaps the most diverse landscapes of the region, from the foothills of the Himalayas in the north to the myriad tropical islands of the Mergui Archipelago in the far south, together with the bucolic scenery of the Shan Plateau, sublime Lake Inle, spectacular and completely unspoilt beaches and the dramatic karst features of Hpa-an and Karen State.

 Just a few of our favourite things to see, do and experience in Burma (Myanmar)...

 Cultural heritage - moss-covered and crumbling but still some of the most spectacular British colonial architecture to be found anywhere in Asia

 Food - with such an ethnic mix it's no surprise to find one of the most varied and richest cuisines in the region